ayobro-hash/mrtlc-app/README.md

 * **Zero-Network Dependability:** Completely operational offline.
 No cloud APIs, no telemetry packets, no data leakage.

 ---
+> ⚠️ **Note on Installation:** Because this APK is compiled via GitHub Actions and targets code parsing, Google Play Protect may show an "Unknown Developer" warning.
+This is normal for open-source developer tools.
+You can safely bypass this by clicking **"Install Anyway"**.
+You can review the entire source code right here in this repository to verify its safety!
 * maintained by ayobro-hash